Paediatric haematology, oncology and immunology

 - Non-malignant diseases such as immune-deficiency, thalassemia, osteopetrosis, sickle cell anemia, aplastic anemia, and inborn errors of metabolism (mucopolysaccharidosis).

 Since 1998 we have been one of the few European centres to regularly perform haploidentical stem cell transplantations, where a parent is used as the donor.
 The transplant is performed when an identical donor is not available.
-Through applying this method, we have achieved successful medical results when other treatment protocols have failed, also on international patients.
+Through applying this method, we have achieved successful medical results, on international patients as well, when other treatment protocols have failed.

 Allogeneic stem cell transplantations, with human leukocyte antigen identical sibling or matched unrelated donor, is also performed for all current indications, malignant and non-malignant.
 The most recent recommendations of the European Group for Blood and Bone Marrow Transplantation (EBMT centre number CIC:283) are used.